Ayanfe-Mee/LITA_Sales_Analysis_Project-1/README.md

 ### Dataset
 ---

 - Sales Data from Capstone by LITA_TheIncubator_Hub.
-It includes;
+It includes this key columns;
   1. OrderID: This is a unique identifier for each order.
   2. CustomerID: This is the unique identifier for each customer in the dataset, allowing for tracking customer-specific purchases and behaviors
-  3. Product:
+  3. Product: This is an item purchased by each customer.
   4. Region: This is the geographical location where the sale occured.
   5. OrderDate: This is the date of the order or sales date
   6. Quantity: It is the number of items sold